mdn/content/files/en-us/web/api/console/clear_static/index.md

 The **`console.clear()`** static method clears the console if possible.

-A graphical console, like those in web browsers, will remove all previous messages; a console displaying on a terminal, like the one in Node.js, will attempt to clear it using an escape code or system API, otherwise the method will have no effect (and no error).
+A graphical console, like those in web browsers, will remove all previous messages; a console displaying on a terminal, like the one in Node.js, will attempt to clear it using an escape code or system API; otherwise the method will have no effect (and no error).

 ## Syntax